 She has very broad experience of issues affecting pension schemes of all sizes, funding positions and covenant strengths from ongoing financial negotiations (including involving proactive engagement), complex investments and asset backed funding, benefit structures and equalisation, liability management, distress and employer debt, wind ups and buyouts both inside and outside the PPF, and the PPF levy.

-Naomi specialises in bringing parties together in robust, constructive and good humoured communication in the interests of members and employers alike.
+Naomi specialises in bringing parties together in robust, constructive and good humoured communication to improve outcomes for members and employers alike.

 Naomi studied law at Clare College Cambridge where she was also a Choral Scholar, has a Masters in European Law from the University of Brussels, a certificate in Advanced Management from Ashridge, and is a trained Executive Coach.
 Naomi is also a Master Gardener and a trustee of Garden Organic, the national charity, patron HRH Prince Charles.

-She was awarded Trustee of the Year at the inaugural Women in Pensions Awards in June 2018.
+She was awarded Trustee of the Year at the inaugural Women in Pensions Awards in 2018, and is appointed to the Actuarial Council of the Financial Reporting Council.